 Control and Communications

-The personal qualities required to become a successful member of the Control and Communications team include:
+The personal qualities required to become a successful member of the CCC team include:

 - a mature and well balanced personality